 It’s not uncommon to have a circuit breaker trip from time to time throughout the years you live in your home.
 You might see lights flicker here and there, too.
 While on their own these two factors may seem inconsequential, if they’re coupled with an old home and an even older electrical system, then there might be cause for concern.
 Electrical problems can be serious, with electrical fires accounting for hundreds of injuries a year—many of them fatalities.

-Hiring a professional electrician in Spokane, WA to update your home’s electrical system could reduce your risk of electrical fires or shock.
+Hiring a professional electrician in Coeur d’Alene, ID to update your home’s electrical system could reduce your risk of electrical fires or shock.
 But, how do you know if your home is actually at risk?
 The truth of the matter is that you can’t always tell.
 Fortunately, we can.
 Keep reading for some basic signs you can watch out for.

 Signs You Need to Call an Electrician